Renters' Insurance Overview

 Some insurance companies charge a higher premium according to the age of the home.

-Some insurance companies charge a higher premium if you didn't consistently maintain prior insurance coverage.
+Some insurance companies charge a higher premium if you did not consistently maintain prior insurance coverage.

 Underwriting guidelines vary between insurance companies.
-However, below are a few of the most common things an insurance company reviews when determining whether to insure a new applicant or how much to charge.
-They may use this same underwriting criteria to determine whether or not to offer a renewal policy.
+However, below are some of the common features an insurer reviews when determining whether to insure a new applicant or how much to charge.
+They may use these same underwriting criteria to determine whether to offer a renewal policy.

-The insurance company may consider the age of the home, roof, plumbing, electrical wiring or the heat and air.
-Even though a renter's policy does not provide coverage for the structure itself, with the exception of improvements or betterments made by the insured, these factors can contribute to personal property losses.
+An insurer may consider the age of the home, roof, plumbing, electrical wiring and the heating and air conditioning systems.
+Even though a renter's policy does not provide coverage for the structure itself, with the exception of improvements or betterments made by an insured, these factors can contribute to personal property losses.

 They consider the condition and location of the residence and who occupies it.

-They may refuse to insure an individual that owns certain animals.
-Most insurance companies believe the presence of certain animals on the premises increases liability risk.
+They may refuse to insure an individual who owns certain animals.
+Most insurers believe the presence of certain animals on the premises increases liability risk.

 The credit and loss history of the applicant is also considered.
-If the insurance company does make an underwriting decision based on adverse information contained on a credit report, they must furnish the insured with a copy of the report or provide the name, address, and telephone number of the reporting agency.
+If the insurer makes an underwriting decision based on adverse information contained in a credit report, they must furnish the insured with a copy of the report or provide the name, address, and telephone number of the reporting agency.

-If an insurance company refuses to insure an applicant or if it decides to non-renew or cancel an existing renter's policy, it must provide advance notice to the insured and provide the specific reason for their decision.
+If an insurer refuses to insure an applicant or if it decides to non-renew or cancel an existing renter's policy, it must provide advance notice to the insured and provide the specific reason for their decision.
 This is discussed further in the cancellation - nonrenewal information section.

 Cancellation means the termination of an insurance policy before its normal expiration date (in other words, mid-term).